How To Manage and Cope With Rejection Sensitive Dysphoria?

 Coping with Rejection Sensitive Dysphoria: Learn to Manage it Healthily

-For you to deal with rejection-sensitive dysphoria these temporary and unhealthy coping strategies have to be changed with healthier ones.
+For you to deal with RSD or rejection-sensitive dysphoria these temporary and unhealthy coping strategies have to be changed with healthier ones.
 This can be done at three levels.

 There are three levels at which you can cope with RSD.
 At the first level, you learn to cope with rejection-sensitive dysphoria before it happens.
 At the second level, we will discuss ways to delay our reaction after the incident has taken place.
 Finally, at the third level, we will see what can be done after the event has occurred and it has ended.